pgpkg/pgws/README.md

 ## Audiences

-In `pgws`, an "audience" identifies the users for whom a message is intended.
+In `pgws`, an "audience" identifies the group of users for which a message is intended.
 Audiences could be used in a number of ways, but the intent was to enable efficient delivery of messages in multi-tenant applications.
 If you don't do anything, the only configured audience will be "default"; everyone will receive all messages to the "default" audience.

-The audience for a websocket is determined at the time of the initiating HTTP request.
+The audience for an incoming websocket connection is determined at the time of the initiating request.
+That is, when the browser performs a GET on the `pgws` server URL, you can control which audience that connection will belong to.

-To change the audience for a socket, set the GetAudience field of the PGWS struct to a function that returns it:
+To do this, set the GetAudience field of the PGWS struct to a function that returns it:

 	pgws := pgws.StartPGWebSocket("", 10*time.Second, time.Minute, "pgwebsocket")
     pgws.GetAudience = func(r *http.Request) { return []string{"noosa", "coolum"} }